wouterbulten/wouterbulten.github.io/_posts/recipes/2018-02-26-perfect-chocolate-mousse-my-go-to-recipe.md

 ### 3. Bring in the chocolate

-Melt the chocolate in the microwave or using a double boiler.Combine crème anglaise with the chocolate.
+Melt the chocolate in the microwave or using a double boiler.
+Combine crème anglaise with the chocolate.
 Make sure to mix it well but avoid creating (large) air bubbles.
 You can use a stick blender or do this by hand.

 ### 4. Combining